 4. Graham Number

-CVS is trading at a premium to all four valuations above.
-When also considering the NPV MMA Differential, the stock is trading at a 19.0% discount to its calculated fair value of $126.58.
+CVS is trading at a discount to only 1.) above.
+Since CVS's tangible book value is not meaningful, a Graham number can not be calculated.
+When also considering the NPV MMA Differential, the stock is trading at a 45.3% discount to its calculated fair value of $169.51.
 CVS earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: